Eric Saward

-Eric Saward (/ˈseɪwʊd/; born 9 December 1944) is a British radio scriptwriter who worked for the BBC as a television script editor and screenwriter on the science fiction series Doctor Who from 1982 until 1986.
+Eric Saward (/ˈseɪwʊd/; born 9 December 1944) is a British radio scriptwriter who worked as a screenwriter and script editor on the BBC's science fiction television series Doctor Who from 1982 to 1986.
 He wrote the stories The Visitation (1982), Earthshock (1982), Resurrection of the Daleks (1984) and Revelation of the Daleks (1985).

 Early life

-Saward was born to a father who was an engineer at de Havilland in Hatfield, Hertfordshire.
+Saward's father was an engineer at de Havilland in Hatfield, Hertfordshire.
 He was raised in Welwyn Garden City.
-He cites David Mercer, Brian Moore and Harold Pinter as early influences.
+He cited David Mercer, Brian Moore and Harold Pinter as early influences.

 Career

-His career as a scriptwriter began with drama for radio while he was working as a teacher.
+Saward's career as a scriptwriter began with drama for radio while he was working as a teacher.
 Later he was able to cross into full-time writing.
 He was approached by then Doctor Who script editor Christopher H. Bidmead to submit some ideas to the series on the strength of a recommendation from the senior drama script editor at BBC Radio.
 He received a commission to write the story The Visitation.
 This in turn led to his appointment as script editor on the recommendation of Antony Root, who had briefly replaced Bidmead.
 In addition to his role as script editor, Saward also wrote the television stories Earthshock, Resurrection of the Daleks and Revelation of the Daleks.

-He has said in interviews that he also performed uncredited writing duties, over and above that normally expected of a script editor, on The Awakening, The Twin Dilemma, Attack of the Cybermen and The Trial of a Time Lord, amongst others.
-Not all of these claims have been substantiated by other sources.

-Saward also wrote the 1983 short story Birth of a Renegade in the special magazine published by Radio Times at the time of The Five Doctors (1983), the 20th Anniversary Special' (and Starlog Press in the United States) and the 1985 radio play Slipback which was broadcast on Radio 4.
+Saward also wrote the 1983 short story Birth of a Renegade in the special magazine published by Radio Times at the time of "The Five Doctors" (1983), the 20th Anniversary Special' (and Starlog Press in the United States) and the 1985 radio play Slipback which was broadcast on Radio 4.
 He wrote the novelisations of The Twin Dilemma and Attack of the Cybermen, as well as those of The Visitation and Slipback, for Target Books' Doctor Who range.
 Earthshock was novelised by Ian Marter.
 Saward eventually wrote novelisations of both of his Dalek stories, which were published in 2019.